FULL- AND PART-TIME ENROLLMENT

 One credit is equivalent to one semester hour.
 Credits are listed in course descriptions.

-Calculations of enrollment status for enrollment certification and loan deferments are based on the above definitions and your total Summer School undergraduate and graduate credit enrollment.
+All certifications of current enrollment status, including information submitted to the National Direct Student Loan Clearinghouse, are based on these time status calculations and your total Summer School undergraduate and graduate credit enrollment.
 Enrollment status is not calculated separately for three-week sessions.
+See Transcripts and Enrollment Verification for more information on enrollment verification and loan deferments.

 Maximum credit enrollment for the Summer School is 8 credits.